 Safety & Security

 In the event that an emergency requires rescue response, please call 911.
-All campus emergencies should also be reported to Nate Chua, Director of Retention & Learning Services, by calling 641-844-5743 from any phone.
+All campus emergencies should also be reported to Nate Chua, Dean of Students & Learning Services, by calling 641-844-5743 from any phone.
 Emergencies that occur in Residence Life/Student Housing should also be reported to Residence Life staff.

 Students will be notified of emergencies like tornadoes or fire by campus-wide alarm sirens.
 Other emergencies affecting students may be communicated through the Emergency Notification System (ENS), campus television monitors, or through communication from College administration, faculty, staff, or Residence Life personnel.

 Details for various campus emergency procedures can be found in this guide: Marshalltown Campus Emergency Guide.
 Printed copies of the Campus Emergency Guide can be found in all classrooms and offices.